 The MateBook X Pro has some of the best speakers on any ultrabook.
 Unlike most laptops, it has 4 speakers instead of 2: there are a pair of up-facing tweeters under the speaker grill and a pair of down-facing woofers on the laptop’s bottom corners.
 The crisp up-firing tweeters greatly enhance soundstage and imaging.
 Nevertheless, these speakers are not perfect, and here’s some ways we can improve them.

 The MateBook X Pro’s speakers have a pretty awful distortion at around 511Hz.
-Both my unit and another at a Huawei store have this problem, so it’s most likely a design flaw instead of a defective unit.
-The cause appears to be the bottom of the speaker enclosure vibrating against the laptop’s unibody shell, and the speaker’s screws vibrating as well.
+I’ve tested 4 units and all have this problem, so it’s most likely a design flaw.
+The speaker vibrates against the laptop’s chassis, which also causes the keyboard keycaps to vibrate.

-Moreover, I also put a thin strip of sponge under the speaker to separate the resonating components.
+Put a thin strip of sponge or similar soft material under the speaker to separate the resonating components.

 Per my ear, this mod successfully eliminated the distortion except at absurdly high volumes.

 Other than a reduction in low treble, the frequency response stays intact.
 Very fortunately, this mod doesn’t reduce bass.

 A large part of why MacBook Pro speakers sound better than all other laptops is because they use frequency response correction and dynamic bass management.
 Let’s give these to the MateBook X Pro.

 - Make sure you have the latest audio drivers from Windows Update or Huawei’s website.